Seth Frankoff

-James Seth Frankoff (born August 27, 1988) is an American professional baseball pitcher for the High Point Rockers of the Atlantic League of Professional Baseball.
-He has played in Major League Baseball (MLB) for the Chicago Cubs, Seattle Mariners and Arizona Diamondbacks and in the KBO League for the Doosan Bears.
+James Seth Frankoff (born August 27, 1988) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Chicago Cubs, Seattle Mariners and Arizona Diamondbacks and in the KBO League for the Doosan Bears.

 Career

 He was born in Raleigh, North Carolina and attended Apex High School before attending University of North Carolina at Wilmington.
 In 2007, he was a member of the United States national baseball team.

 Oakland Athletics

 He was drafted by the Oakland Athletics in the 27th round of the 2010 Major League Baseball Draft.
-He made his professional debut in 2010 with the AZL Athletics, and also played for the Low-A Vancouver Canadians, recording a 5-5 record and 2.81 ERA.
-He split the next year between the Single-A Burlington Bees and Vancouver, accumulating a 6-4 record and 3.60 ERA in 19 appearances.
-He remained in Burlington for the 2012 season, and was a Mid-season All-Star.
-In 2013, Frankoff played for the High-A Stockton Ports, pitching to a 2-0 record and 2.78 ERA with 93 strikeouts.
-He split the 2014 season between the Double-A Midland RockHounds and the Triple-A Sacramento River Cats, recording a 3-3 record and 3.36 ERA, and was also a Mid-season All-star for Midland.
+He made his professional debut in 2010 with the AZL Athletics, and also played for the Low-A Vancouver Canadians, recording a 5–5 record and 2.81 ERA.
+He split the next year between the Single-A Burlington Bees and Vancouver, accumulating a 6–4 record and 3.60 ERA in 19 appearances.
+He remained in Burlington for the 2012 season and was a Mid-season All-Star.
+In 2013, Frankoff played for the High-A Stockton Ports, pitching to a 2–0 record and 2.78 ERA with 93 strikeouts.
+He split the 2014 season between the Double-A Midland RockHounds and the Triple-A Sacramento River Cats, recording a 3–3 record and 3.36 ERA, and was also a Mid-season All-star for Midland.
 He split the 2015 season between Midland and the Triple-A Nashville Sounds, pitching to a 3.71 ERA with 57 strikeouts in 47 games.
 On March 30, 2016, Frankoff was released by the Athletics organization.